 Poe joined the army in 1827 because he was flat broke.
 He had quarreled with his aristocratic foster father, dropped out of the University of Virginia and taken a coal vessel to the city of his birth, Boston.
 He worked as a clerk and a newspaper reporter for two months.

 He was stationed at Fort Independence on Castle Island.
-Castle Island today is connected to South Boston by a narrow strip of land.
+Castle Island today connects to South Boston by a narrow strip of land.
 There had been a fort on Castle Island since 1634, and Fort Independence was named by President John Adams.

-Poe was with Battery H of the First Artillery and earned $5 a month.
+Poe served with Battery H of the First Artillery and earned $5 a month.
 He was reasonably content, a brief departure in a life marked by dissolution, poverty and troubles with women.
-His life was structured, he was promoted to sergeant-major and his duties, mostly clerical, weren’t unpleasant.
+His days were structured, he got promoted to sergeant-major and his clerical duties were not unpleasant.

 While serving on Castle Island he published 50 copies of his first volume of poetry, Tamerlane, ‘By a Bostonian.’

 He also learned of a legendary duel that had taken place outside the fort on Christmas Day in 1817.
 Two lieutenants, Robert F. Massie and Gustavus Drane, had argued over a card game.
 Drane, who nobody liked, killed the popular Massie in the duel.

 Massie’s friends were so angered, the legend went, that they got Drane drunk and sealed him up in a vault within the fort.

 Cask of Amontillado